 These tips will help reduce the risk for burns from scalding hot water in your household.

-If you would like to ensure your hot water heater in Pittsburg is safe, speak to the experts at Almighty Plumbing today.
+If you would like to ensure your hot water heater in Antioch is safe, speak to the experts at Almighty Plumbing today.